hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 |14     |  4800        |                  |
 |15     |  6400        |                  |

+A 50% penalty is applied to ``exp`` gains when the points are earned on a dungeon level or world number that is lower than the players character level.

 Experience is known to increase and decrease in the following circumstances

 * Killing an NPC.
 * Finding a map piece in Loth's tomb (xp gain is world number + 1)
 * When visiting previously unvisited areas.
   * On every frame the game will check the tiles flagged by the automap.
-Tiles that have not been visited previously will increment a counter.
+Tiles that are to be marked as undiscovered will increment a counter.
   * After the counter has been accumulated the following formula is used to calculate the base exp gain.
   * ``exp_gain = NoOfTilesDiscoverd * DungeonLevel / 0xA``  For UW2 Dungeon Level is replaced by World No (DungeonLevel/8) + 1.
   * A good example of this in action is if you run from level 1 of ``UW`` straight to level 2.
 Enough exp for a level gain occurs without any combat.